TomStevens7533/Crowd-pathfinding-and-steering-using-flowfields/README.md

 Flowfields can be used in various different  scenarios!

  -strategy games: can be used to control different armies to play smarter.
- -city building games: can be used to direct the crowd going from one place to to next.
+ -city building games: can be used to direct the crowd going from one place to to the next.

   flowfields can almost always be usefull when controlling allot of agents!